-Having a consistent grooming routine is a key component to always looking your best.
+Having a consistent grooming routine is a key component for men to always look their best.
 Partnering nice clothes and accessories with a grooming regime will keep you looking in prime condition.

 But, with busy personal and professional lives, it can be easy to slip into bad habits.
 We can overlook certain elements of our regime or put them off for a later date.
 The result is an outward appearance that isn't at its finest and when we can often find ourselves in close proximity to others, this could bring some unwanted attention.